 A concussion is caused by a sudden, violent jolt to the brain.
 The force can cause stretching and tearing to the brain and soft tissue that supports it.
 Forces that can cause this type of damage include: A blow to the headSevere jarring or shaking—like a bad fallAbruptly coming to a stop—most common in car accidents

 Copyright © Nucleus Medical Media, Inc.

-Physical violence such as
+Physical violence including

-Symptoms may include: ConfusionLoss of memory about the accident
+Mental and emotional symptoms may include: ConfusionLoss of consciousness or memory about the accident

-Remembering thingsPaying attention or concentratingOrganizing daily tasksMaking decisions and solving problemsSlowness in thinking, acting, speaking, or reading
+Trouble processing information such as difficulty: Remembering thingsPaying attention or concentratingOrganizing daily tasksMaking decisions and solving problemsSlowness in thinking, acting, speaking, or reading

 Feeling sad, anxious, or listlessBecoming easily irritated or angry for little or no reasonLacking motivationHallucinations

 Eating or sleeping patternsPlayBehaviorSchool performanceLack of interest in favorite toys or activitiesLoss of new skills, such as toilet trainingLoss of balance, unsteady walking